Funnels 2.0

 UserStep SequenceCounted in Funnel?Reason

-User 1Step A → Step B → Step C → Step DYesCompletes all funnel steps in the correct order.
+User 1Step A > Step B > Step C > Step DYesCompletes all funnel steps in the correct order.

-User 2Step A → Step C → Step DNoSkips Step B, which is required in the funnel.
+User 2Step A > Step C > Step DNoSkips Step B, which is required in the funnel.

-User 3Step A → Step C → Step B → Step DNoPerforms funnel steps out of sequence.
+User 3Step A > Step C > Step B > Step DNoPerforms funnel steps out of sequence.

-User 4Step A → Step B → Step A → Step C → Step DYesRepeats Step A but still completes all steps in the correct sequence.
+User 4Step A > Step B > Step A > Step C > Step DYesRepeats Step A but still completes all steps in the correct sequence.

 Strict Order

-When Strict Order is enabled, funnels count users only if they complete every step exactly in the defined sequence.
+When Strict Order is selected, funnels count users only if they complete every step exactly in the defined sequence.
 Any repetition of a funnel step or deviation from the specified order disqualifies the user from being counted as converted.

-Step A → Step B → Step C → Step D
+Step A > Step B > Step C > Step D

 The following table explains how different users are counted based on how they progress through the funnel steps: